klimbeta/klimbeta/docs/reference/Move/MoveDifficulty/MoveIntensity.md

 ## MovementSize
 - (GripIntensity)ProportionalTo(PinchGrip.Width)
-- Intensity is proportional to the DisplacementMagnitude between LoadingSurfaces.
+- Intensity is proportional to the DisplacementMagnitude between RouteSurfaces.
 - MovementSize increases the Intensity since more force must be generated to move further.
 - MovementNameList
     - IronCross